Nova Scotia Writing Groups

 Writers Together – Eastern Shore

-Writers Together is a group for fiction writers who are published or aiming toward publication.
+Writers Together is a group for serious fiction writers who are published or aiming toward publication.
 It’s a safe place to share writing and receive useful critique to help us all grow as writers.
 We meet every Tuesday from 6pm to 8:30pm at Woodlawn Public Library (31 Eisener Blvd, Dartmouth).
-Email us for more information.
-Please note that this group is currently full, but a waitlist is available.
+If you’d like to join, please email for more information.

 Contact: Joe Britto (writerstogetherhfx@gmail.com)